vkhanhqui/funny-things/001 Tuple Python/README.md

 - Tuples are used to store multiple items in a single variable.

 ## Are you sure that you tame it?
-Look at this
+Look at these example and try to infer which one is tuple
 ```python
 # 1
 a = (1, 2)